suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0802-Refreshing Windows with Autopilot Reset and Self Deploying Mode.md

 10. On the **Managed by Contoso** page, scroll down and then select **Sync**.

 11. On **SEA-W10-CL3**, close the **Settings** window.

-    >**Note**: After logging in if the the Windows Hello screen doesn't show up you might have to perform Signing out and signing back in.
-And perform the above steps.

     **Results**: After completing this exercise, you will have provisioned a Windows device with Autopilot Reset using Self-Deploying mode.